-9 Best Knowledge Base Software Compared (Pros & Cons)
+9 Best Knowledge Base Software Compared (2025 Guide)

 Back in the old days and before the Internet, manufacturers used to ship products with a giant manual.
 It’s like a book with hundreds of pages that includes instructions about how to use the product.
 Of course, no one bothers to read them anyway.

-Today, we have knowledge base systems.
-Unlike those old bulky manuals, a knowledge base website is much more innovative.
+Today, we have online knowledge base systems.
+Unlike those old bulky manuals, a knowledge base web site is much more innovative.
 It provides users a place to find answers to questions and guides related to a product, all by themselves.

 It’s important to know what kind of features to include in your knowledge base to make it more effective.
 Start by making sure your KB software supports these features.